National-Digital-Twin/VISTA/repository-configuration/README.md

 `export TF_VAR_token=<<GitHub access token>>`

-The resources apply branch protection policies consistent with the use of a [GitFlow] (https://www.gitkraken.com/learn/git/git-flow) branching strategy.
+These resources apply branch protection policies consistent with the use of a [GitFlow] (https://www.gitkraken.com/learn/git/git-flow) branching strategy.
+Given a repository may be in varying states of maturity, branches are not in themselves created programatically.
+It is assumed develop, release/* and main branches already exist.
+If they do not, you can still apply these resources and later can create the target branches manually in your repository.

 ## State Management
 The OpenTofu resources in this directory do not produce a statefile containing sensitive content or secrets.
 To avoid a need to store state in a remote (that may require access controls), the small statefile is managed via the repository itself.
 If you make changes to these resources that means sensitive values are persisted to the statefile, you will need to look at remote state management options (e.g., S3).